There might be several reasons you need to check the Bitlocker encryption status, and you have landed on this blog post:

 Most organizations that I have seen implement Bitlocker, or any other security feature, AFTER they have been compromised.

-This is of course, not a good strategy, so please, make sure to be proactive in this aspect.
+This is not a good strategy, so please, be proactive in this aspect.

 The great thing is that it is super-easy using SCCM, MDM, or Group Policy.